Home » Recipes » Caramel Apple Layer Cake with Caramel Frosting

 How To Make The Cake

-Start by tossing the grated apples with 3 Tablespoons of cornstarch, then set them aside.
-Now, in a clean bowl, whisk together the dry ingredients.
-In a separate bowl, whisk the eggs and both sugars until smooth.
-Add the applesauce, buttermilk, vegetable oil, and vanilla, then whisk until everything is thoroughly combined.
+Start by tossing the grated apples with cornstarch, then set them aside.
+In a medium bowl, whisk together the flour, baking powder, baking soda, salt, and cinnamon.
+In a separate bowl, whisk together the buttermilk, applesauce, and vanilla.

 baked cake layers in cake pans

-Remember: level the cake layers with either a serrated knife or cake leveler after they cool!
+Quick Reminder: If the cake layers need to be leveled, use either a serrated knife or cake leveler after they cool!

 The Caramel Sauce + Frosting